csc-training/geocomputing/R/puhti/README.md

 ```

 * Once the job is finished, see output in out.txt and any possible errors in err.txt.
-* Check that you have new files in the `shape` folder.
+* Check that you have new GeoPackge files in the working folder.
 * Check the resources used in another way.
 Did you reserve a good amount of memory?
 ```
 sacct -j <jobid> -o elapsed,TotalCPU,reqmem,maxrss,AllocCPUS